wangzz0221/wangzz0221.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Academic Activities
 ======
-* Currently signed in to 43 different slack teams
+* Active participant in computer science coursework and projects
+* Preparing for graduate research in Computer Science and Technology